AstroNvim/docs/src/content/docs/faq.md

 AstroNvim offers the addition of plugin specs with zero abstraction thanks to the [`lazy.nvim`](https://www.github.com/folke/lazy.nvim) plugin manager.
 Please go through the entire `README.md` for `lazy.nvim` as this will help to build a general understanding for the configuration mechanisms, the available properties, and how to lazily load plugins.
 More details on customizing plugins in AstroNvim can be found on the [Custom Plugins page](/configuration/custom_plugins).

-You can get a starter configuration from [here!](https://github.com/AstroNvim/user_example) This should provide a solid starting point on which you can build your customized environment.
-You have two options on where to place your user configuration: Either clone the user directory to `~/.config/nvim/lua` or `~/.config/astronvim/lua`.
-You can clone the user template like that: `git clone --depth 1 git@github.com:AstroNvim/user_example.git ~/.config/astronvim/lua/user`
+You can get a template configuration from [here!](https://github.com/AstroNvim/template) This should provide a solid starting point on which you can build your customized environment.
+Check out the pages for [Using these docs](/using_the_docs) and [Manageing User Configuration](/configuration/manage_user_config).

 Lastly, please go through the rest of the documentation as most of the common customizations are already thoroughly explained.